TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 * Ideally, get a few sheets of paper, a pen and a quiet space and work through the calculations as you go along.
 Writing something out cements the material far more than just reading it.
 * Unfortunately I don't know how to show the details without mathematics.
 Please don't be turned off by unusual symbols - they are just strokes on a piece of paper or pixels on a screen.
 There is often a debate about the importance of mathematical content in machine learning and deep learning.
 While it is true that one doesn't need to know the mathematical details to apply many of these techniques (at least at a basic level) and that many papers use mathematics to obscure instead of illuminate concepts, mathematics gives a precise and beautiful understanding of what these algorithms are doing.
 It is still our most direct probe into complex systems and most of all, it is fun.
 * What you'll hopefully take away is that after all the fog clears, the simple act of calculating derivatives for this problem results in simple, iterative equations that let us train neural networks very efficiently.
+* Lastly, backpropagation is probably deeply flawed.
+There are some big questions here - 1) do animal brains actually learn via a mechanism like backpropagation, 2) are there alternatives that lead to better solutions in far shorter amount of time and with small amounts of data, 3) what is the exact nature of the so-called cost landscape i.e. the behavior of the cost as a function of the weights.
+As you read the article below, I urge you to be bold and think of alternatives to backpropagation.

 ## Backpropagation I - linear activations